Why Professional Photography is Critical for Growing Your Interior Design Business

 So find a few local photographers whose work you love, gather information on their pricing, minimums, copyright and usage policies, and schedule a time to chat with them.

-Some photographers charge a half day or a full day rate.
-Some photographers will do hourly.
+Some photographers charge a half-day or a full-day rate.
+Some photographers charge hourly.
 Some photographers have stylists they will bring along (some will include that in their fee, some will charge extra).
+If getting published is a priority to you, look to see where the photographers have had their work published most recently.

 Make sure you fully understand how many photos you’ll receive, what kind of edits they’ll do (just a light refresh and brighten, or will they remove outlet covers, grates, cords, etc.), and how you can use the photos.
 If a certain amount of edits are included, be sure to understand what the charge is beyond that if you need revisions beyond the included amount.

 The photos will belong to your photographer, not you, so you want to make sure you understand how you can use them.
 On the flip side, if someone ever uses your photos without your permission, your photographer will handle it.
-Confrontation diverted.
+Be sure to understand the copyright and licensing terms in your agreement with a photographer.

 While it’s good to have a few photographers in your arsenal of resources, I recommend doing most of your shoots with the same photographer so your portfolio has the same look and feel, even if your projects are completely different in style.
 And if you have more than one photographer you work with, make sure they both have similar editing styles so your finished photos have the same vibe.

-In addition, maybe you have a photographer who will also send the pictures out to different publications because they want to get published too.
+In addition, maybe you have a photographer who will also send the pictures out to different publications because they want to get published, too.
 In this case, they’ll likely charge more than other photographers.
-Be sure to allocate your photography budget properly and pull out the “big dog” for those really amazing whole home projects you hope will get published.
+Be sure to allocate your photography budget properly and pull out the “big dog” for those really amazing projects you hope will get published.

 Save your photography budget for the projects you LOVED and want more just like.
 The projects that really showcase your style.
 The projects that have a high likeliness of being published.

-SHARE YOUR PHOTOS WHERE YOUR IDEAL CLIENTS HANG OUT
+SHARE YOUR WORK WHERE YOUR IDEAL CLIENTS HANG OUT

-The second part of this, sharing where your ideal clients are, is easy to identify if you're tracking your lead source and have a full understanding of your ideal clients.
+The second part of this equation for booking more dream clients is to share your work where your ideal clients are.
+This is easy to identify if you actively tracking your lead sources (you can do this with your website contact form or with a CRM like HoneyBook) and have a full understanding of where your ideal clients are coming from.

-Tip: track your lead source on your contact form on your website.
-Make it a drop down option with a list of platforms you market on so potential clients can check how they heard about you.
-Your referral source list could include Google, Facebook, Instagram, Pinterest, Linked In, Client Referral, Vendor Referral, as well as any specific places where you advertise.
+Tip: track your lead source on your contact form.
+Make it a drop-down option with a list of platforms you market on so potential clients can check how they heard about you.
+Your referral source list could include Google, Facebook, Instagram, Pinterest, Linked In, Client Referral, Vendor Referral, and any specific places where you advertise.

 When you share your photos, tell the story of the transformation.
 Give potential clients a peek behind the scenes at what inspired you, what the client wanted, and any snafus that happened along the way.
 Full service design often comes across as unattainable, so sharing these glimpses into the process will make you and your company feel more approachable (it’s not all perfection over here, right!?).